srisailasyap/modern-mondrian-layout/README.md

 # modern-mondrian-layout
 Project Description:

 The provided HTML and CSS code constitutes a web project titled "Mondrian Project."
 This project creates a visual representation inspired by the abstract works of Piet Mondrian, a Dutch artist known for his use of geometric shapes and primary colors.
-The project utilizes a combination of HTML and CSS to construct a responsive layout resembling Mondrian's iconic compositions.
+The project utilizes a combination of HTML and CSS to construction a responsive layout resembling Mondrian's iconic compositions.

 Key Features: